LogtalkDotOrg/logtalk.org/_pages/download.md

 Server 2019, you can use the Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed in this page.

+Logtalk is also available as a [winget package](https://github.com/microsoft/winget-pkgs/tree/master/manifests/l/Logtalk/Logtalk), thanks to the GitHub user [SpecterShell](https://github.com/SpecterShell), and can be installed or updated using the `winget install logtalk` and `winget upgrade logtalk` commands.

-Installing on Windows 10 requires temporarily turning off `Ransomware protection` (in the `Windows Defender Security Center` preferences) if enabled as the Logtalk installer creates the the Logtalk user directory inside the `Documents` directory by default.
+Installing on Windows 10 may require temporarily turning off `Ransomware protection` (in the `Windows Defender Security Center` preferences) if enabled as the Logtalk installer creates the the Logtalk user directory inside the `Documents` directory by default.